cerebro-data/external-docs/INSTALL.md

 chown <user running deployment manager> /var/run/cerebro
 ```

-**Altenatively**, the log and install directory can be changed with these environment
+**Alternatively**, the log and install directory can be changed with these environment
 variables, before starting up the DeploymentManager

 ```